Ethical Musculoskeletal (MSK) Therapy and Myofascial Pain Specialists

 How pillow height can impact neck pain

-Pillows and pillow height can directly impact the head and neck position and the loads placed on soft tissues and other structures.
-Ideally, one wants to keep the head in a neutral position while sleeping and pillow selection can make a huge difference.
-Side-sleeping allows one to keep the head and neck in a neutral position.
-Pillows differ in size, shape and material composition and then compress with the head's weight, with the average adult head weighing similar to a 10 lb bowling ball.
-Hence, the correct pillow selection needs to consider the head's weight in maintaining a neutral neck position.
-The consequence of a pillow being too high or low is increased tissue and structural loading within the neck, shoulders and upper back.
-Such additional loading can then lead to back, neck and shoulder pain.
+Pillows and pillow height can directly impact head and neck position and the loads on soft tissues and other structures.
+Ideally, one wants to keep the head in a neutral position while sleeping, and pillow selection can make a huge difference.
+Sleeping on your side allows one to easily keep the head and neck in a neutral position.
+Pillows differ in size, shape, and material, including feathers, latex, memory foam, or foam.
+Also, the pillow will compress with the head's weight, with the average adult head weighing similar to a 10 lb bowling ball.
+Memory foam pillows and those made of latex tend to be firmer, so they compress less with the head weight.
+The correct pillow selection must consider the head's weight in cradling the neck in a neutral position.
+A pillow that is too high or too low causes increased tissue and structural loading.
+This loading typically affects the neck, shoulders, and upper back, leading to back, neck, and shoulder pain.
 Equally, adaptative tissue changes associated with shoulder and neck pain can contribute to other issues, including headaches and migraines.
+Hence, avoid pillows that are too high or soft and cannot cradle the neck and head in a neutral position.

 It may seem surprising, but beds or sleeping surfaces are relevant to achieving the correct pillow height.
 Beds come in various types and firmness levels, and the bed's firmness directly impacts the correct pillow height.
-Hence, the correct pillow height to maintain a neutral neck and head position may vary between beds.
-For example, a softer bed may require a reduced pillow height due to the weight of the body sinking deeper into the mattress, and a firmer bed may require an increased pillow height due to the body barely sinking into the bed.
+Hence, the proper pillow height to maintain a neutral neck and head position may vary between beds.
+A softer bed may require a reduced pillow height due to the body's weight sinking deeper into the mattress.
+A firmer bed may require an increased pillow height because the body barely sinks.
 Much like pillows, bed prices and types can vary hugely, though we spend a relatively high proportion of our lives in them, which is worth considering.
-Equally, beds past their effective service life can create neck and back problems, again due to a lack of adequate support.
-Most people will have experienced sleeping on a mate's sofa after an evening out, camping or extended travel at some point, resulting in an aching back and neck.
-Often, such situations involve a combination of incorrect pillow height and sleeping surface issues, resulting in tissue irritation and pain.
+Beds past their effective service life can create neck and back problems due to inadequate support.
+Most people will have experienced sleeping on a friend's sofa after an evening out, camping or extended travel at some point, resulting in an aching back and neck.
+Often, such situations involve a mix of incorrect pillow height and sleeping surface issues, resulting in tissue irritation and pain.
 Usually, such soft tissue irritation and associated neck pain resolve relatively quickly within days, provided no further irritation occurs.

-The following two examples highlight how lateral neck flexion (curvature) can increase as a result of the of bed mattress and pillow selection.
+The following two examples highlight how bed mattress and pillow selection can increase lateral neck flexion (curvature).

 Example of inadequate neck and head support (low pillow)

-The above example demonstrates how a soft mattress and insufficiently supportive pillow combination can add additional load to tissues and structures.
-Such a position results in additional compressive forces on tissue structures within the upper left portion of the shoulder, back and neck.
-Equally, such a sleeping position also increases tensional forces to the upper right section of the back, neck and shoulder.
-Sleeping without a pillow is likely to result in a similar issues, even with or without existing neck pain.
+The above example demonstrates how a soft mattress and insufficiently supportive pillow mix can add additional load to tissues and structures.
+Such a position results in additional compressive forces on tissue structures within the upper left portion of the shoulder, back, and neck.
+Equally, such a sleeping position also increases tensional forces to the upper right section of the back, neck, and shoulder.
+Sleeping without a pillow will likely result in similar issues, even with or without neck pain.

 Example of excessive neck and head support (high pillow)